CSCfi/mscr-docs/docs/mscr/ui-guide.md

 How these functions can be done in UI, is described below:

 ### Registering Schema
 Users can register their schemas of different formats in the MSCR and it will be stored with a resolvable handle in MSCR server.
 These handles can be used to reference the schema stored in MSCR.
-User can register schema either using an URI of already published schema elsewhere or uploading a schema file to MSCR Registry
+User can register schema either using an URI of already published schema elsewhere or uploading a schema file to MSCR Registry.

 ![Schema registering modal](../assets/register-schema.png)